Epidemiology and Biostatistics

 PUBH 6280.
 MEID Final Project.
 2 Credits.

 Focus on the synthesis and summary of data acquired through epidemiologic and/or public health laboratory research.
-Prerequisites: PUBH 6002, 6003, 6292, 6245; Biosafety training, CITI training, HIPAA training, permission of instructor.
+Prerequisites: PUBH 6002, PUBH 6003, PUBH 6292 and PUBH 6245; and biosafety training, CITI training, HIPAA training and permission of the instructor.

 In-depth examination of a particular facet of public health.
 Topics and prerequisites vary.